keithmcnulty/scraping/web_scraping_tutorial.md

 ## 3.1 Example: Writing a function to grab any Billboard chart from history

-If you take a look around the billboard site, you’l see that you can basically look up any chart at any date in history by simply inserting the chart name and date at the appropriate point in the URL.
+If you take a look around the billboard site, you’ll see that you can basically look up any chart at any date in history by simply inserting the chart name and date at the appropriate point in the URL.
 For example, to see the Billboard 200 on 21st July 1972 you would navigate